GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/user-group.md

 ## User Registration
 The Gluu Server is shipped with a user registration script that can be used to enable basic user registration.
-When enabled the registration page can typically be found at `https://<hostname>/identity/register`.
+The registration page can be found at `https://<hostname>/identity/register`.

-When possible we recommend handling user registration in your app locally, then pushing the user information to the Gluu Server via SCIM.
+When possible we recommend handling user registration locally in your app, then pushing the user information to the Gluu Server via SCIM.
 This will give you more control and flexibility in defining the exact registration process.
-Also, since oxTrust was primarily designed as an admin interface, it is frequently not Internet facing and therefore the registration page may not be available to a user browsing the web.
+Also, since oxTrust was primarily designed as an admin interface, it is frequently not Internet facing and therefore the registration page may not be available to a user on the web.

+!!!
+Note
+    When user registration is handled via oxTrust, users can **not** be added to a backend LDAP or Active Directory server.
+This means that self-registration via oxTrust is only effective if users are authenticated by GluuLDAP (and not a backend LDAP or AD server).0000

 To enable user registration via the Gluu Server, follow these steps: